We are now accepting applications for this position.

 The Queen Anne’s County Office of the Sheriff Cadet Program is a law enforcement apprenticeship program that offers training and varied work assignments to persons between the ages of 18 and 20 ½.
-The Cadet Program provides qualified men and women with a chance to experience the challenges and personal rewards of a police career and serves as a stepping stone to be certified through this agency’s police academy.
-Office of the Sheriff Cadets’ annual salary is $31,487 and they are considered full-time positions.
+The Cadet Program provides qualified men and women with a chance to experience the challenges and personal rewards of a police career and serves as a stepping stone to being certified through this agency’s police academy.
+Office of the Sheriff Cadets’ annual salary is $34,737 and they are considered full-time positions.
 Part-time contractual positions are available at $16.75/hour, with 24 hours per week maximum, to accommodate cadets who wish to attend college and further their education.
 (Salary listed is effective July 1, 2023)

-Cadets are encouraged to further their education by enrolling in and passing college courses with a goal towards eventually earning a degree.
+Cadets are encouraged to further their education by enrolling in and passing college courses with the goal of eventually earning a degree.

 Cadets will be tasked with a variety of duties to provide exposure to many aspects of law enforcement.